-The occasion of the 65th anniversary of the formation of the THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC presents a worthwhile opportunity to review the origins of the Association and its development since 1944.
-As sixty-five years is a long time in the life of any organization, this history will concentrate on those events surrounding the birth of the Association, a Golden Era for the Association during the 1970s to mid 1990s and some of the more recent events around the time the Association changed its name from CAA to THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC.
+The occasion of the 75th anniversary of the formation of the THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC presents a worthwhile opportunity to review the origins of the Association and its development since 1944.
+As seventy ears is a milestone in the life of any organization, this history will concentrate on those events surrounding the birth of the Association, a Golden Era for the Association during the 1970s to mid 1990s and some of the more recent events around the time the Association changed its name from CAA to THE COMMERCIAL AVIATION ASSOCIATION OF SOUTHERN AFRICA NPC.

 Prior to 1944, commercial aviation, could not be represented on the so called “Civil Air Board” as there was no stakeholder body in existence to represent the sector.
 Although the need for such an association was understood, it took the upheaval of the Second World War before any positive action was taken towards creating a mouthpiece for the industry.

 The first tentative steps were taken in 1942 when Captain Roy Makepeace raised the issue with John Nash.
 At the time, both were serving with the South African Air Force in North Africa.
 However, it was another two years before the Commercial Aviation Association (abbreviated as CAA) became a reality.
 On 6 June 1944, at a meeting in Johannesburg, the CAA was officially launched with a membership of 25 persons, representing various concerns involved in some way with aviation.
 The stated purpose of the Association was to serve as “a permanent association for the furtherance of civil aviation in Southern Africa.”